MarkKibet/wk3-challenge/README.md

 # Flatdango Movie Theater

-Welcome to Flatdango Movie Theater!
-This project is a web application that allows users to browse movies, view movie details, purchase tickets, and watch trailers.
-The application features a continuously looping slider of movie posters for an engaging and immersive experience.
+This code challenge is a web application that allows users to browse movies, view movie details, and purchase tickets.

 ## Features